Skip to main content

 The third parties we use on this website are:

-• Mailgun: to process and respond to contact forms
+• Mailgun: to process and respond to contact forms submitted via our website.
+They are based in the USA.
+Data transfers are covered by standard contractual clauses.

 Reviewing data we hold

 We review the data we hold at least once a year to ensure we do not hold unnecessary data.
-If we review specific data and decide it is no longer necessary or appropriate for us to retain it, it will be removed and added to a log by the Data Protection Officer with minimal information, ensuring it is anonymous but describing how it was removed, what was removed and when it was removed.
+If we review specific data and decide it is no longer necessary or appropriate for us to retain it, it will be removed and added to a log by the Data Protection Lead with minimal information, ensuring it is anonymous but describing how it was removed, what was removed and when it was removed.

 Your rights

-Under the GDPR, you have the following individual rights:
+Under the UK GDPR, you have the following rights in relation to your personal data:

-• The right to rectification
+• The right to rectification – to request that inaccurate or incomplete data is corrected

-• The right to data portability
+• The right to data portability – to receive your personal data in a structured, commonly used format

 You can find out more about your rights on the ICO website.
-If you have any questions about these rights in relation to WCD, please contact anna@wecreatedigital.co.uk.

 Links to other websites

-Our website may contain links to other websites of interest.
-However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
-Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+Our website may contain links to other websites.
+Once you have used these links to leave our site, we have no control over those other websites and are not responsible for the protection of any information you provide while visiting them.
+Please refer to the privacy notice of any website you visit.

 Controlling your personal information